-Unorthodox braids can only be made (easily) by finger-held loop braiding methods.
-This makes them very unusual—most braids can be made by more than one braiding method.
-For example, square braids can be made with hand-held loop braiding, finger loops, kumihimo stand-and-bobbin techniques, or various free-end braiding techniques.
+Unorthodox braids can only be made (easily) by fingerloop braiding.
+This isn’t very common—most braids can be made by more than one braiding method.
+Square braids, for example, can be made with hand-held loop braiding, kumihimo stand-and-bobbin techniques, or various free-end braiding techniques, as well as by finger-held loop braiding.
 To a somewhat obsessed fingerloop braider like me, this makes unorthodox braids a very special type of braid!

 Unorthodox braids (UO braids in Masako Kinoshita’s terminology) have peculiar braiding structures that are hard to diagram but easy to accomplish: Typically, instead of going through all the loops on a hand, the operator finger skips over one or more of them.
 This can be a common mistake while making a square braid.
 In an unorthodox braid you just do it on purpose—and consistently throughout the whole braid.
 Other odd combinations of moves qualify as ‘unorthodox’ too, such as going under a loop, or through one or more loops “backwards”.

-The resulting braids have a different appearance on the upper vs lower surface.
+The resulting braids usually have a different appearance on the upper vs lower surface.
 They can be domed, convex/concave, or beveled in shape.
-The ones that combine “over” with “under” whole loop moves are usually flat, but still have a somewhat different appearance on the upper and lower surfaces.
+The ones that combine “over” with “under” whole loop moves are usually thick and fairly flat, but still have a somewhat different appearance on the upper and lower surfaces.

 When making an unorthodox braid, turning versus not turning the loops doesn’t have exactly the same results as with square braids or double braids.
 Unorthodox braids can’t be made to divide into two separate layers.
 And they cannot be braided so as to open up/ unfold like the flat version of a square braid.
 Turning or not turning the loops does result in color pattern differences (when using bicolor loops), and may slightly change the overall shape of the braid.